curvelogic/eucalypt.old/docs/index.md

 existing detail.
 Or a mixture of both.
 Many more sophisticated means of combining block data are available too.

+!!! note

-> This merge is similar to the effect of *merge keys* in YAML, where a
-> special `<<` mapping key causes a similar merge to occur.
-Not all
-> YAML processors support this - but Eucalypt does.
+	This merge is similar to the effect of *merge keys* in YAML, where a special `<<` mapping key causes a similar merge to occur.
+Not all YAML processors support this - but **eucalypt** does.

-Be aware that Eucalypt has nothing like virtual functions.
+Be aware that **eucalypt** has nothing like virtual functions.
 The functions in scope when an expression is created are the ones that are applied.
 So if you redefine an `f` like this, in an overriding block...